kerszamaral/VSCodeScript/README.md

-# How to install vscode for linux
+# Script for downloading and installing your custom VSCode for linux on any machine

 <br>**This is what's on the shell script, feel free to copy to your own or download it directly!**